People

 Photo of Tiffany Phan

-Tiffany Phan (BAM/MS student in Computer Science) helped to launch the design and full-stack web development of an application delivering support to students facing challenges with anxiety.
+Tiffany Phan (BS+MS graduate, Computer Science) helped to launch the design and full-stack web development of an application delivering support to students facing challenges with anxiety.
 She started a full-time software engineering position with Splunk in the summer of 2022.
 [Fall 2021–Spring 2022]

-Alex Ray Alex Ray (BS+MS student, Computer Science) participated in distributed systems design and implementation projects for the lab from the summer of 2016 through the spring of 2017.
+Alex Ray Alex Ray (BS graduate and former MS/PhD student, Computer Science) participated in distributed systems design and implementation projects for the lab from the summer of 2016 through the spring of 2017.
 For more information, check out his GitHub profile.
 [Summer 2016–Spring 2017]

-Photo of Raegan Rychecky Raegan Rychecky (MS student in Computer Science) brought her extensive React.js development skills to bear in creating interactive user interfaces time and financial data entry in support of the Personal Informatics for Human Need project.
+Photo of Raegan Rychecky Raegan Rychecky (MS graduate, Computer Science) brought her extensive React.js development skills to bear in creating interactive user interfaces time and financial data entry in support of the Personal Informatics for Human Need project.
 [Spring 2023]

 Photo of Shreyas Savanoor Ravindra